News_

 Learn from experts at Australia’s leading medical schools

-The course founders and coordinators are:
+The current course coordinators are:

 Flexible postgraduate study modes

 The core Internal Medicine units of study are delivered entirely online except for the capstone unit.
-The capstone unit is a week-long, intensive, face-to-face course that will consolidate and reinforce your knowledge, refine your skills and provide opportunities to interact with senior clinicians and fellow trainees.
-The online content can be accessed at your convenience.
-Some elective units of study available for Internal Medicine students may have a short intensive face-to-face teaching session but are taught predominantly online.
+Towards the end of the course, the capstone unit will consolidate and reinforce your knowledge, refine your skills and provide opportunities to interact with senior clinicians and fellow trainees.

 You can tailor your course load to meet your professional demands.
 The course is designed to be undertaken while you are working full-time and an appropriate course load is in the range of 6 to 12 credit points per semester.
 The course can be completed in two years or over a longer period as best suits your needs.